 Inspector Gadget is a fun show because there's a new exciting adventure each time.
 Gadget, Penny, and Brain could be up against schemes that involve mind control, achieving wealth, thievery, impersonating the good guys, and many others, and it all goes on within their hometown of Metro City and in places around the world.
 Each episode generally presents something new to see.
 That's all you need to have an entertaining show, even if a basic formula is applied rigidly each time.

 For more information about Inspector Gadget, visit the Internet Movie Database.

-In addition, check out my review for the live-action film adaptation Inspector Gadget.
+In addition, check out my review of the live-action film adaptation Inspector Gadget.